aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/creating.md

 }
 ```

+You can use scala's standard multiple parameter lists feature
-Here's another way.
-It has a small amount of boilerplate but produces a more
+to produces a more
 ergonomic API.
 The children must still be explicit in the `Props` type.

 ```scala